 Ever wondered why some people seem to be luckier than others?
 I’ve asked this question many times to clients, and the answer is never the same though the theme is.
 Most individuals believe in some form of luck before they will say that there is a greater intelligence.
 Still if asked, they believe in God; it’s then they discover the connection.

 God or this higher intelligence is creative.
 If we feel we have an essence or soul, it then stands to reason we have creative energy within us.
 Luck is nothing more than the art of using this force or our intuition as many call it.
 When we listen inward to instead of others or their voices in our head telling us, we can’t lose weight or we’re getting old we aren’t honoring ourselves and we’re letting others control us.

 Focus On What You Want If You Plan On Getting It

 Back in the front seat of your car; after all you are in the driver’s seat more than you may think.
 Your life is like a car.
 If you take your view off of the road, you could end up anywhere.
 That’s what we do with our focus when it comes to life.
-If you focus on what want without wavering, you have a greater opportunity to receive it.
+If you focus on what you desire without wavering, you have a greater opportunity to receive it.

 When you drive a car, taking your eyes off the road may lead you into the car in front of you.
 This we can call confrontation.
 It also happens in our life.
 We get involved in someone else’s story and then we lose track of what this creative energy is leading us toward.